deepeshdm/Multilayer_Perceptron_From_Scratch/README.md

 1] Split that long text string of comma separated values into individual values, using the commas as the place to do the splitting.

-2] Ignore the first value, which is the label, and take the remaining list of 28 * 28 = 784 values and turn them into an array which has a shape of 28 rows by 28 columns.
+2] Ignore the first value, which is the label, and take the remaining list of 28 * 28 = 784 values (and turn them into an array which has a shape of 28 rows by 28 columns if you want to plot the image using pyplot.imshow() )